WillyLynn/WillyLynn/README.md

-- 🔭 I’m currently working on school projects and personal ones blah blah blah.
+- 🔭 I’m currently working on school projects and personal ones.
 - 🌱 I’m currently learning software development.
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with Python and Java.